luilui97/DSPP/README.md

 ## Note

-The implementation of compared methods are based on the author-provided code and a open-source benchmark https://github.com/HobbitLong/RepDistiller.
+The implementation of compared methods are based on the author-provided code and an open-source benchmark https://github.com/HobbitLong/RepDistiller.